WIP-PROJECT1/RockPaperScissorGame/README.md

-A game for a single player that plays with a computer, anywhere, and anytime.we have also added animations to improve your experience.
+A game for a single player that plays with a computer, anywhere, and anytime.Added animations to improve user experience.